 In addition, our Bureau is responsible for ensuring that external affairs matters relating to the HKSAR are handled in accordance with the Basic Law and in the interests of Hong Kong.
 We also support the Hong Kong-Taiwan Economic and Cultural Cooperation and Promotion Council in taking forward cooperation with Taiwan, coordinate the liaison between the HKSAR Government and Taiwan organisations in Hong Kong, and oversee the operation of the Hong Kong Economic, Trade and Cultural Office in Taiwan.

 On constitutional affairs, we are committed to attaining the goal of implementing universal suffrage for the Chief Executive and Legislative Council in accordance with the Basic Law and the relevant interpretation and decisions of the Standing Committee of the National People's Congress.

-On the electoral front, the 2011 Election Committee Subsector Elections, the 2012 Chief Executive Election, the 2012 Legislative Council election and the 2015 District Council Election were concluded in a fair, open and honest manner, and in accordance with the relevant legislation.
+On the electoral front, the 2011 Election Committee Subsector Elections, the 2012 Chief Executive Election, the 2015 District Council Election and the 2016 Legislative Council Election were concluded in a fair, open and honest manner, and in accordance with the relevant legislation.
 We will continue to work closely with the Electoral Affairs Commission to ensure that the coming elections will be conducted in the same manner.